 The motion-to-render-to-photon delay has a significant impact on the QoE.
 The delay consists of the uplink one-way delay, the downlink one-way delay, or the RTT.
 One of the issues of measuring these delays is that the measurements may not be representative of the delays experienced by the media.
-The issue has been considered in SmarTAR [23], and an in-band delay measurement method with RTP header extension has been agreed.
-The method is beneficial to improving the accuracy of the measured the one-way delays and RTT.
+The issue has been considered in SmarTAR [23], and an in-band delay measurement method with RTP header extensions including the definitions of the RTP header extensions and the associated SDP signaling has been agreed in TS26.522 [30].
+The method is beneficial to improving the accuracy of the measured the one-way delays and the RTT.

 * * * * End of 2nd change * * * *